AriFordsham/GHCWiki/gitlab/labels.md

  * ~"incorrect runtime result": A case where a program compiled by GHC produces the wrong result
  * ~"runtime crash": A case where a program compiled by GHC crashes at runtime
  * ~"program incorrectly rejected": A case where GHC rejects a well-formed program (e.g. with a type error)
+ * ~"program incorrectly accepted": A case where GHC accepts a poorly-formed program.
  * ~"error messages": Issues with the error messages produced by GHC

 # Miscellaneous